swiss-ai-center/a-guide-to-mlops/docs/part-4-monitor-and-maintain/chapter-43-deploy-and-access-the-monitoring-on-kubernetes.md

 The Evidently UI service uses the Service Account to access Google Cloud Storage.
-The `roles/storage.admin` role granted in [Chapter 3.4](../part-3-serve-and-deploy/chapter-34-build-and-publish-the-model-with-bentoml-and-docker-with-the-cicd-pipeline.md#set-up-access-to-the-container-registry-of-the-cloud-provider) there is sufficient for the monitoring bucket as well.
+The `roles/storage.admin` role granted in [Chapter 3.4](../part-3-serve-and-deploy/chapter-34-build-and-publish-the-model-with-bentoml-and-docker-with-the-cicd-pipeline.md#set-up-access-to-the-container-registry-of-the-cloud-provider) is sufficient for the monitoring bucket as well.

 The Evidently UI service only needs read access to the workspace, because it reads snapshots and workspace metadata for display.